joelwilliamson/blog/_posts/2015-02-04-Parsec-Left-Recursion.md

 Coming up with this solution made showed just how valuable having the source for a solution that does something similar to what you want is, and how valuable having a package management system (Hackage) that can show source is.

+**Edit:** I messed up the final version of `postfixExpression`.
+The post was written before I had completed the loop inherent in the C expression type, and consequently couldn't test the parser.
+This is a case where implicit typing bit me.
+I knew `rest` should have been
+{% highlight haskell %}
+rest :: PostfixExpression -> ParsecT String u Identity PostfixExpression
+{% endhighlight %}
+but hadn't annotated it.
+My original version was taking a `PasecT` as its argument, which lead back to the looping problem.